run-llama/llama_index/docs/guides/primer/usage_pattern.md

 Right now, we support the following options:
-- `default`: "create and refine" an answer by sequentially going through each retrieved `Node`; This make a separate LLM call per Node.
+- `default`: "create and refine" an answer by sequentially going through each retrieved `Node`; This makes a separate LLM call per Node.
 Good for more detailed answers.
 - `compact`: "compact" the prompt during each LLM call by stuffing as many `Node` text chunks that can fit within the maximum prompt size.
 If there are too many chunks to stuff in one prompt, "create and refine" an answer by going through multiple prompts.
 - `tree_summarize`: Given a set of `Node` objects and the query, recursively construct a tree and return the root node as the response.
 Good for summarization purposes.
+- `accumulate`: Given a set of `Node` objects and the query, apply the query to each `Node` text chunk while accumulating the responses into an array.
+Returns a concatenated string of all responses.
+Good for when you need to run the same query separately against each text chunk.

 ```python
 index = GPTListIndex.from_documents(documents)